genomicsclass/leanpub/manuscript/random_variables.md

-This course introduces the statistical concepts necessary to understand p-values and confidence intervals.
+This chapter introduces the statistical concepts necessary to understand p-values and confidence intervals.
 These terms are ubiquitous in the life science literature.
 Let's use [this paper](http://diabetes.diabetesjournals.org/content/53/suppl_3/S215.full]) as an example.

 Note that the abstract has this statement: